TheaGal/BTZC_game_engine/Hawsoo_devnotes.md

         - [x] Override the facing direction and its input for the desired facing direction as well.
             - Now that this is implemented this should be the foundation for the blendtree stuff.
         - [x] Write the facing angle value to animator data.
-    - [ ] Test that the anim blending is working correctly (after creating actual anims)
+    - [x] Test that the anim blending is working correctly (after creating actual anims)
+        - Diagonals kinda have the same issue as the root motion where the magnitude is not preserved, but this isn't something I'm gonna worry about for now.
     - [x] IMPROVE: Keep magnitude of root motion vector, instead of linearly interpolating.
     - [x] Delete dead code (`#define DELETE_ME`)
     - [x] BUGFIX: Still face forward even if doing attack over and over (currently doesn't reset to facing the target).
     - [x] Smol perf timer for simulation and rendering just to see what was going on.
     - [x] Add strafing anims to guard-walking.

+- [ ] Get strong attacks implemented (and have strong versions of knockbacks used)
+    - Perhaps by having some kind of AFA data point being like "is_strong_attack" that could indicate a strong attack being done?

 - [ ] Remove @NOCHECKIN and @TEMP tags from commit `570de0f27f0606db66525fb5984e20f391625053` (Faces forward even when moving and integrates strafing in.)
 (December 8, 2025 at 12:56 AM)
     - It looks like this is going to be quite a lot of refactoring and in general just a lot of work that I'm not ready for.

-- [ ] Get strong attacks implemented (and have strong versions of knockbacks used)
-    - Perhaps by having some kind of AFA data point being like "is_strong_attack" that could indicate a strong attack being done?

 - [ ] Feature: Time-parametrized state transitions (MAYBE?)
     - Transitions out of state after only a certain time?